← Back to blog

 Failure: Write-path isolation (Claim 16).
 The agent cannot modify its own trust state.
 The accumulator is updated by the coherence field in response to environmental observations, not by the agent's actions on the accumulator directly.
 This is architectural separation, not a policy that can be overridden.

-Each shortcut fails against a different mathematical guarantee.
-The asymptotic function defeats burst attacks.
+Each shortcut fails against a different constraint.
+The asymptotic accumulator (QAC) defeats burst attacks and, with the hard minimum gate, sets the binding ceiling on what an agent can act on.
 Sensor-derived context keys defeat spoofing.
-Doubly stochastic matrices defeat amplification.
+Conservative doubly-stochastic normalization keeps the mixing step from rescaling trust upward.
 Write-path isolation defeats direct manipulation.
 The 141-day minimum is not a single barrier.
-It is the intersection of four independent mathematical constraints.
+It is the intersection of these independent constraints, with the min-gate plus accumulator as the causal anchor and the normalization as the presentation layer.

 The Floor Mechanism